Learning general conditional independence structures via the neighbourhood lattice: Background

-Let $G=(V,E)$ be an undirected graph (UG) and write $A\indepgr B\given C$ if and only if $A$ and $B$ are separated by $C$, i.e. removing $C$ from $G$ separates $A$ and $B$ into disjoint connected components.
+\emph{Graph separation.} Let $G=(V,E)$ be an undirected graph (UG) and write $A\indepgr B\given C$ if and only if $A$ and $B$ are separated by $C$.
 Denote the collection of all such separation statements by $\ind(G)$.
-Then it is easy to check that $\ind(G)$ is a compositional graphoid, called the \emph{separation graphoid}.
-In a similar fashion, separation graphoids may be defined for more general graphs including directed acyclic graphs (DAGs, via $d$-separation), chain graphs, mixed graphs, and so on (see Remark~\ref{rem:ug}).
-A unifying treatment of these ideas for general classes of graphs has been carried out by \citet{lauritzen2018unifying}.
-In each case the resulting separation graphoid is compositional \citep[e.g. Theorem 1 in][]{lauritzen2018unifying}.
+Then $\ind(G)$ is a compositional graphoid, called the \emph{separation graphoid}.
+Similarly, separation graphoids may be defined for more general graphs including directed acyclic graphs (DAGs, via $d$-separation), chain graphs, mixed graphs, etc. \citep[cf.][]{lauritzen2018unifying}.
+In each case, the resulting separation graphoid is compositional \citep[e.g. Theorem 1 in][]{lauritzen2018unifying}.
+This has the important consequence that all results presented in the sequel apply to these general classes of graphical models.
+If $\ind(\prob)=\ind(\gr)$, $\prob$ is called \emph{faithful} to $\gr$, and $\gr$ a \emph{perfect map} of $\prob$.
+In such cases, $\ind(\prob)$ is compositional.

-In connection with modeling probabilistic (semi-)graphoids, separation graphoids are closely connected with graphical models from statistics and machine learning.
-For example, a distribution $\prob$ is called \emph{faithful} to $\gr$ if $\ind(\prob)=\ind(\gr)$.
-In this case, $\gr$ is sometimes called a \emph{perfect map} of the distribution $\prob$.
-This entails that the CI structure of $\prob$ is exactly captured by the graph $\gr$.
-It follows that whenever $\prob$ is faithful to some graph $\gr$, its corresponding probabilistic graphoid $\ind(\prob)$ is compositional.

-\paragraph{Gaussoids} Gaussoids are an abstraction of Gaussian independence models, introduced in \cite{lnenicka2007}.
-A Gaussoid is a compositional graphoid that satisfies the following additional axiom: \begin{enumerate}[label=(G\arabic*),leftmargin=50pt] \item (Weak transitivity) $i\indep j\given C$ and $i\indep j\given Ck\implies i\indep k \given C$ or $j\indep k \given C$. \end{enumerate} Every regular Gaussian distribution $\normalN(0,\Sigma)$\footnote{$\normalN(0,\Sigma)$ is called regular if $\Sigma\posdef0$.} gives rise to a Gaussoid, but \cite{lnenicka2007} have produced examples of Gaussoids that cannot be represented as the CI structure of any Gaussian (i.e. $\ind(\normalN(0,\Sigma))$ for some covariance matrix $\Sigma$).
-In fact, the fraction of such representable Gaussoids vanishes as the number of nodes increases \cite{boege2019construction}.
-Moreover, Gaussoids provide concrete examples of compositional graphoids that are not necessarily separation graphoids (see Example~\ref{exa:gaussoid}).
+\emph{Gaussoids.} Gaussoids are an abstraction of Gaussian independence models, introduced in \cite{lnenicka2007}.
+A gaussoid is a compositional graphoid that satisfies the additional axiom: \begin{enumerate}[label=(G\arabic*),leftmargin=50pt] \item (Weak transitivity) $i\indep j\given C$ and $i\indep j\given Ck\implies i\indep k \given C$ or $j\indep k \given C$. \end{enumerate} Every regular Gaussian distribution $\normalN(0,\Sigma)$ gives rise to a gaussoid.
+However, not all gaussoids are representable by a Gaussian CI structure \citep{lnenicka2007, boege2019construction}, providing examples of compositional graphoids that are not necessarily (Gaussian) probabilistic or graphical.

-\paragraph{Partial orthogonality} Let $\Hil$ be a Hilbert space and let $\Prj(\Hil)$ denote its projection lattice, i.e., the set of (bounded) projection operators acting on $\Hil$.
-See Section~\ref{sec:background:proj} for more background on the projection lattice.
-We write $\csp(\Hilset)$ for the closed linear span of any subset $\Hilset$ of $\Hil$.
-Note that $\csp(\Hilset)$ can be viewed as a Hilbert space with the inner product inherited from $\Hil$.
-We write $\Prj(\Hilset) := \Prj(\csp(\Hilset))$ for the projection lattice of $\csp(\Hilset)$.